trustrachel/pycon-2014-talk/abstract.md

 AUDIENCE
 --------
-Users of Flask or web developers curious about its capabilities.
+Users of Flask or web application developers curious about its capabilities.

 PYTHON LEVEL
 ------------